Tuburni/luxoft/README.md

 ```bash
 bash setup.sh
 ```
-8. You will be given a link to the server with grafana
+8. You will be given a link to the server with grafana like http://3.75.84.92:3000/login

 ### To get started with Ansible, you'll need: